yuhangear/wenet-android/ReadMe.md

 + Stage 6: Export the trained model

   `wenet/bin/export_jit.py` will export the trained model using Libtorch.
 The exported model files can be easily used for inference in other programming languages such as C++.

+  And here is the generated file,

+  /home3/yuhang001/wenet/examples/sg_english/s0/exp/sp_spec_aug/final.zip

+  And the file "/home3/yuhang001/wenet/examples/sg_english/s0/data/lang_char/train_960_unigram5000_units.txt" which will be used in wenet-kaldi should be rename as "words.txt"  when it's downloaded

 ### Deploy the model to android phones